jdavidm/weather_command/README.md

 The command can be used with either rainfall or temperature data from any source.
 The only requirements are that:

--The data is “wide,” meaning each location is a row and each column is rainfall or temperature reading from a different day.
+1. The data is “wide,” meaning each location is a row and each column is rainfall or temperature reading from a different day.
--The data is measured daily.
+2. The data is measured daily.
--The variable names for each column contain yyyymmdd.
+3. The variable names for each column contain yyyymmdd.
 The variable names can have any prefix but must contain the year, month, and day.

 ## Command: set up